Kitware/geowatch/docs/watch_cli.rst

 Production / Prediction / Evaluation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Note: new watch.mlops stuff will go in this category.
+* Note: new geowatch.mlops stuff will go in this category.

-* TODO: The watch.<task>.predict scripts should be exposed here.
+* TODO: The geowatch.<task>.predict scripts should be exposed here.

-* TODO: The watch.<task>.evaluate scripts should be exposed here.
+* TODO: The geowatch.<task>.evaluate scripts should be exposed here.

 prepare_teamfeats - The cmdqueue team feature computation script.
 Computes team features on an existing raw kwcoco dataset.
 Part of evaluation.